 - Visit more than once; keep in regular contact with the breeder.

-If you have any doubt about the puppy, the breeder, the temperament of its parents or the environment the puppies are being kept in, then walk away; there is always another puppy.
+If you have any doubt about the puppy, the breeder, the temperament of its parents or the environment the puppies are being kept in, then walk away and report to the kennel club if a registered breeder and the R.S.P.C.A.
 Remember, a puppy will be with you for approximately 10-15 years; this is a long time to rue a mistake.

 Having chosen your puppy and arranged to bring it home, (this should be at about 8 weeks), what next?